 Who We Are

-Meet the ZCOP Secretariat
+The ZCOP Secretariat

 The ZCOP Secretariat is a small team who drive and champion the partnership’s climate action, enabling organisations to take urgent steps within their own operations while fostering collaboration.
 Building on a strong track record of uniting partners, the Secretariat helps accelerate local net-zero projects by harnessing collective expertise, influence, and funding opportunities.